 I’ve been racing triathlon for 17 years.
 You will often hear me announcing, “I am never EVER doing anything long EVER again!!”

 My favorite triathlon moment is always the same at every race: standing on the beach waiting for my wave to start, watching the sun rise over the ocean or the lake, and singing the National Anthem.
 I am always so grateful for that moment in time and for the health and ability to enjoy a morning of swim, bike, and run with my friends.
 It’s messy… I get emotional, my goggles fog up, I try to wipe my tears and runny nose with my wetsuit and that never works, my friends laugh at me, I get over it, and we all go play!

 Board member since 2016

-Kristine Brasser, Assistant Webmaster and Wetsuit Rental Chair The shared knowledge, group swims, and cycling are some of my favorite things about being a Redline member.
+Kristine Brasser, Membership Co-Chair and Wetsuit Rental Chair The shared knowledge, group swims, and cycling are some of my favorite things about being a Redline member.

 My first triathlon was the Elkhart Lake Sprint in 2014.
 My favorite triathlon moment was crossing the finish line of my first Half Ironman in 2016.